ml-and-ml/EPIC-Survival/README.md

 # EPIC-Survival

-This repository provides training and testing scripts for the article *EPIC-Survival: End-to-end Part Inferred Clustering for Survival Analysis, with Prognostic Stratification Boosting* by **Muhammad and Xie et al. 2021**.
+This repository provides training and testing scripts for the article *EPIC-Survival: End-to-end Part Inferred Clustering for Survival Analysis with Prognostic Stratification Boosting* by **Muhammad and Xie et al. 2021**.

 ## How to Use
 The main training script is `train.py`.
 Please use `python train.py --help` to see complete set of training parameters and their descriptions.